 While the electricity sector transitions to clean, renewable energy, Bellevue can help residents transition to cleaner energy sources for home heating.
 Natural gas consumption in our residential and commercial buildings accounts for 15 percent of our greenhouse gas emissions, and to achieve our long-term greenhouse gas emissions reduction goals we will likely need to reduce natural gas use in new and existing buildings.
-Approximately 75 percent of Bellevue owner occupied housing units (and 20 percent of rental units) rely on natural gas for heating fuel.
-Strategies for building electrification should be monitored at the state and regional level and considered to support the achievement of Bellevue's 2050 greenhouse gas emissions reduction goal.
+Approximately 51 percent of housing units in Bellevue are heated with natural gas, 47 percent with electricity, and 2 percent with another heating fuel.
+Strategies for building electrification should be monitored at the state and regional level along with potential incentives or other strategies at the local level, to support the achievement of Bellevue's 2050 greenhouse gas emissions reduction goal.

-Increased energy efficiency in existing buildings.
-Evaluate additional strategies to support energy efficiency retrofits in commercial, multi-family, and single-family buildings.

-In addition to commercial energy benchmarking and home energy retrofits outlined as priority near-term actions, additional strategies should be considered long-term to further advance energy efficiency improvements in existing buildings.
-State level policies and other funding opportunities should be tracked, along with opportunities for expanding energy retrofit programs in collaboration with regional partners.
-Targeted strategies for single-family homes, multi-family buildings, small to medium-sized commercial buildings, and deep energy retrofits should all be further evaluated.

-- ▶ Participate in PSE's Green Power or Green Direct program, to purchase renewable energy. - ► Complete a solar assessment of your home, business, place of worship, and/or community gathering space.
-These are typically free. - ▶ Install energy-efficient lights and appliances, such as those with the EnergyStar label. - ▶ Replace old windows, doors, insulation, and seals with energy-efficient alternatives to minimize heat and energy loss.
+Participate in PSE's Green Power or Green Direct program, to purchase renewable energy.

+Complete a home energy assessment of your home, business, place of worship, and/ or community gathering space.
+These are often free.

+Install energy-efficient lights and appliances, such as those with the EnergyStar label.

+Replace old windows, doors, insulation, and seals with energyefficient alternatives to minimize heat and energy loss.